outsidedav/swift/analytics/mobile_analytics.md

 Identify your **API Key** value before you set up the client SDK.
 The API key is required for initializing the client SDK.

 1. Open your {{site.data.keyword.mobileanalytics_short}} service dashboard.
 2. Expand **View Credentials** to reveal your API Key value.
-You will need the API key value when you initialize the {{site.data.keyword.mobileanalytics_short}} Client SDK.
+You need the API key value when you initialize the {{site.data.keyword.mobileanalytics_short}} Client SDK.

 ## Step 5.
 Initializing your application to collect analytics